Books for Ages 5 to 6

 Your child is growing up so fast!
 Things aren’t so literal anymore - it’s fascinating that they start to develop a taste for story and can distinguish between fantasy and reality.
-We look for books and Stories that have more layers - the titles introduce symbolism and metaphor.
-Story time is so much more fun for both Parent and child.

 Once Upon a Saturday by Leslie Lammle